Stinkstudios/arkit-web/README.md

 ## Requirements

 * iOS11 (currently in beta and can be installed from [here](https://beta.apple.com/sp/betaprogram/))
-* A device which as A9 and A10 processors
+* A device which has A9 and A10 processors

 ## Implemented